 Block colours and earthy neutral tones are solid, safe choices.
-It’s important to remember that you’ll like be wearing your swim shorts as a standalone piece, while swimming or around the pool, but with a shirt or T-shirt at the resort bar afterwards.
-Therefore, they need to be able to adapt for both scenarios.
+It’s important to remember that you’ll be wearing your swim shorts as a standalone piece, while swimming or around the pool, but will likely team them up with a linen shirt or T-shirt at the resort bar afterwards.
+Therefore, they need to adapt to both scenarios.

 The Best Men’s Swim Shorts Brands